timnarr/kirby-imagex/README.md

 ![Kirby Imagex Banner](/.github/imagex-banner.png)

 # Kirby Imagex
-**Modern Images for Kirby CMS** – This plugin helps you orchestrate modern, responsive and performant images in Kirby.
+**Modern Images for Kirby CMS** – Imagex helps you orchestrate modern, responsive and performant images in Kirby.

 ## Features
 - 🌠 Dynamic generation of image srcsets for art-directed or media-condition-based images.